In-person Pilgrimage

 6:30 PM Evening program at Granada High School Auditorium,

-12:30 PM Pilgrimage Potluck Lunch at Granada High School
+12:30 PM Core event: Pilgrimage Potluck Lunch at Granada High School.
+Please allow Denver bus participants to get their food first.

-5:00 PM Dinner by Shorty’s Cafe at the historic Newman’s Drugs building in Granada – 1st seating (cash only, limited to 80 people)
+5:00 PM 1st Seating, Dinner by Shorty’s Cafe at the historic Newman’s Drugs building, 24 N. Main St., Granada, CO 81041.
+Cash only, limited to 80 people, registration required.

-6:30 PM Dinner by Shorty’s Cafe at the historic Newman’s Drugs building in Granada – 2nd seating (cash only, limited to 80 people)
+6:30 PM 2nd Seating, Dinner by Shorty’s Cafe at the historic Newman’s Drugs building, 24 N. Main St., Granada, CO 81041.
+Cash only, limited to 80 people, registration required.

 In addition to Denver, Colorado Springs is an optional airport that can save close to 100 miles driving distance vs. arriving in Denver.
 Pilgrims can drive from Colorado Springs south on Interstate 25 to Pueblo, Colorado, then due east on Highway 50 to Amache, planning to arrive at the cemetery by 11:00 a.m. on Saturday.